espeon/kyoku/readme.md

 ## <img src="https://cdn.statically.io/img/raw.githubusercontent.com/w=700/kanbaru/kyoku/main/kyoku.png" width="450px">
 rusty music server

-meant to be used with [waveline player](https://player.waveline.app) but currently not compatible.

 note: this is absolutely not done by any means. anything can and will change.
 ### API
 #### System